OGStudio/openscenegraph-cross-platform-guide/1.10.SampleWeb/README.md

   Once the build has finished, you will have the following files:
   * `sample-ems.html` is the main file you should open in a web browser
-  * `sample-ems.html.mem` special Emscripten auxiliary file
+  * `sample-ems.html.mem` is a special Emscripten auxiliary file
   * `sample-ems.data` contains box.osgt (and other) resources
   * `sample-ems.js` is sample application compiled into JavaScript